45 The Shambles

-45 The Shambles is an historic building in the English city of York, North Yorkshire.
+45 The Shambles is a historic building in York, England.

-The building was constructed of brick in the early 18th century.
+A Grade II listed building, it was constructed of brick in the early 18th century.
 The front, on The Shambles, was altered in about 1800, and has one window on each of the two upper storeys.
 The ground floor has a late 19th century shopfront.
 The interior has been altered and does not retain original features.

 Since 2009, the shop has housed the Shambles Sausage & Pie Company.